UGURSELIMOZEN/MerchandiseStoreAnalyticsDashboard/README.md

 </br>

 #### • Project Objective
-   Defining ,analyzing and visualization of KPI's for BigQuery data which is importing from Google Cloud Public Data , Google Merchandise Store.
+   Defining ,analyzing and visualization of KPI's for BigQuery data which is imported from Google Cloud Public Data , Google Merchandise Store.

 </br>